jasminsternkopf/mel_cepstral_distance/README.md

 - n_mfcc: `-c` or `--n_mfcc`
 - use_dtw: `-d` or `--use_dtw`

-For more information about these parameters, see .........
+For more information about these parameters, have a look into the documentation of the method `get_mcd_between_wav_files`.

 ## Usage as a Library